 Take a relaxing stroll down our Camphor Laurel tree-lined main street, featuring our retail and cultural precincts.
 Adjacent to Fuller Place is the Lapunyah Art Gallery, Ironbark Cinema and public library.

-Grab a copy of our Explore Chinchilla, available at our friendly Visitor Information Centres.
+Grab a copy of our Explore Chinchilla, available at our friendly Visitor Information Centres or visit your Chinchilla Guide: 9 Things to do in the Watermelon Capital.

 The small settlement of Brigalow lies 20km east of Chinchilla on the Warrego Highway.